facebook/react-native-website/cndocs/modal.md

 ### `transparent`

-The `transparent` prop determines whether your modal will fill the entire view.
+`transparent` prop determines whether your modal will fill the entire view.
 Setting this to `true` will render the modal over a transparent background.

 | 类型 | 必填 |
 | ---- | ---- |